emu-russia/psxcpu/core.md

-# LR33300 Integrated Core
+# CW33300 Integrated Core

-The CPU includes the LSI LR33300 core.
+The CPU includes the LSI CoreWare CW33300 core.
+The core is compatible with the R3000 processor instruction set.

 Naturally, it is evenly spread over the chip, along with other components :smiley: